-The closest concurrency management segment to the subject property is US 192 from S. John Rodes Blvd. to S. Wickham Rd., which has a Maximum Acceptable Volume (MAV) of 39,800 trips per day, an Acceptable Level of Service (ALOS) of D, and currently operates at 76.36% of capacity daily.
+The closest concurrency management segment to the subject property is US 192 from S. John Rodes Blvd. to S. Wickham Rd., which has a Maximum Acceptable Volume (MAV) of 39,800 trips per day, a Level of Service (LOS) of D, and currently operates at 76.36% of capacity daily.
 The maximum development potential from the proposed rezoning increases the percentage of MAV utilization by 0.02%.
 The corridor is anticipated to operate at 76.38% of capacity daily.
-The addition of one single- family dwelling unit will have a minimal impact on level of service.
-This is only a preliminary review and is subject to change.
+The proposal is not anticipated to create a deficiency in LOS.